nickjanocik/nickjanocik/README.md

 ---

 Thanks for stopping by!
-Let's chat - I'm always open to new projects, collaborations, and opportunities to make something awesome! 🚀
+Let's chat- I'd love to discuss how I could help make your dream a reality.

 </div>